AIandI0x1/studenthub-candidate-react/README.md

 This generates a out folder containing your static files.

 # todo
-- api call to check video upload status if uploaded but not processed
-- errors not getting caught on sentry + slack

-- Test oneSignal
-- remove/ delete profile not asking for confirmation
+- getStore error on login page

+# improvements
 - tabs flashing on route change

-- getStore
-- no option to close interest message in job apply
-- application tab show message for no applications
-- home page > wallet blank page
+- search icon in education page inputs
 - Error: Push notification prompting can only be done from a user gesture.
 - mixpanel error in dev console

-# improvements
-- search icon in education page inputs

 # to test in mobile app
 - OneSignal